Top 10 Reads for Teens

 Our English department have put together the top 10 books they recommend our students to read, as well as some personal recommendations.

-Do take a look and try to read some of these during lockdown.
+Do take a look and try to read some of these.
 We'd love to hear how you get on and what you thought of the books.

 The Fault in Our Stars by John Green